MatrixEditor/oralb-io/README.md

 The following features are proposed but not implemented yet:

-* Modify specific characteristics of a brush
+* Modify specific characteristics of a brush (partial support)
+* Request metadata information
 * Update the brush using the CLI
+* Protocol documentation

 ## Installation

 ```bash
 pip install git+https://github.com/MatrixEditor/oralb-io.git
 ```

+## Protocol

+A final documentation is not published yet, but WIP.
+Use [/oralb/blesdk/model](https://github.com/MatrixEditor/oralb-io/blob/master/oralb/blesdk/model.py) as a reference.

 ## Usage